ertrzyiks/terra-mystica-lobby/README.md

 Small web app which help to setup Terra Mystica board game.
 Powered by Polymer.

+## Attributions

+- Faction icons are property of Feuerland, originally published on http://www.terra-mystica-spiel.de/en/
-Launcher icons generated with https://github.com/romannurik/AndroidAssetStudio
+- Launcher icons are generated with https://github.com/romannurik/AndroidAssetStudio